amirmm75/ocr_data_extractor/README.md

 ## Features

-Image texts extracted and processed to return the special data wanted.
+This package uses artemis_camera_kit library to gain OCR data and process its information.
-Just pass the image path to the chosen function.
+Just pass the OcrData to the chosen function.
+You can also use this package's useful functions and the special sort.

 ## Getting started